 Aspiration Pneumonia in Elderly Patients

 Pneumonia is a serious infection of one or both lungs.
 The most common types of pneumonia are viral pneumonia and bacterial pneumonia caused by the flu virus and Streptococcus bacteria, respectively.
 However, there are a multitude of other types of pneumonia.
 A special type of pneumonia called aspiration pneumonia is a lung infection that occurs after food, blood, stomach acid, or vomit is aspirated, or inhaled, into the lungs.
-Though aspiration pneumonia is not the most common type of pneumonia, aspiration pneumonia is a life-threatening and largely preventable disease.
+Though it is not the most common type of pneumonia, aspiration pneumonia is a life-threatening and largely preventable disease.
 In a 2013 study, it was calculated that 21% of cases involving aspiration pneumonia culminated in death within 30 days.
 Most cases of aspiration pneumonia in nursing homes and hospitals could have been prevented through appropriate supervision from the staff.
-If an aspiration pneumonia event results in wrongful death of the patient, a nursing home abuse lawsuit should be considered.
+If an aspiration pneumonia event results in the wrongful death of the patient, a nursing home abuse lawsuit should be considered.

 Symptoms of Aspiration Pneumonia

-Aspiration pneumonia is a lung infection due to a foreign material (food, blood, vomit) which is aspirated (inhaled) into the lungs.
+Aspiration pneumonia is a lung infection due to a foreign material (food, blood, vomit) that is aspirated (inhaled) into the lungs.
 In aspiration pneumonia, the bacteria and microorganisms within the aspirated material will infect the lungs.
 Material inhaled into the lungs can also damage lung tissue and cause inflammation.
 Symptoms of aspiration pneumonia include coughing, sputum (mucus coughed up from the lungs), shortness of breath, chest pain, difficulty swallowing, fever, malaise, and confusion.
 Aspiration pneumonia is confirmed through blood and sputum analyses, swallowing tests, X-ray and CT imaging, and/or a bronchoscopy.

 Patients with aspiration pneumonia typically have bouts of coughing or trouble breathing.
 If the nurses ignore the patient’s difficulty with breathing, they may be ignoring this life-threatening infection.